What Are the Three Angels’ Messages in Revelation 14?

 That “harvest” is a reference to the coming of Jesus and His kingdom (Matthew 13:30, 39), and taking His followers with Him to heaven.

 He is not a God of force but a God of love who has done everything possible to save His people and give us the opportunity to choose Him.
-He even went so far as to go through the most painful death on the cross, rather than break His promise to His people.
+He even went through the pain of death on the Cross and the agony of bearing the sins of the world rather than break His promise to His people.

 And those who are loyal to Him will have that faith.
 A faith so strong that they’ll be willing to give their lives for Him (Revelation 14:12).
 They will overcome the enemy “by the blood of the Lamb [Jesus] and by the word of their testimony, for they loved not their lives even unto death” (Revelation 12:11, ESV).